TimDPearce/GetDebrisStirringLevelInReboundSim/README.md

-**A user has identified a possible bug in this code.
+**-A user has identified a possible bug in this code.
 Caution is advised whilst I check it out.
-I will remove this message when it's safe.**
+I will remove this message when it's safe.-**

 Python program to quantify the level of debris stirring in a Rebound n-body simulation, by Tyson Costa and Tim Pearce.
 The code was originally used in Costa, Pearce & Krivov (2023).